 7. Walk Around the Tararua Forest Park

 The Tararua Forest Park is a great escape only minutes from Masterton.
-Climb up to Mitre Peak for a great view at over 1500 metres above sea level!
+Climb up to Mitre Peak for a great view at over 1,500 metres (4,921 feet) above sea level!

 8. Satisfy the Train Nerd Within You